Hyperbaric Oxygen Therapy in Quebec | Canada Hyperbarics Skip to main content

 Important Note

-Hôtel-Dieu de Lévis has the largest multiplace hyperbaric chamber in Canada (18 persons), capable of supporting critical care patients including those requiring mechanical ventilation.
+Hôtel-Dieu de Lévis operates the largest single multiplace hyperbaric chamber in Canada (18 persons), capable of supporting critical care patients including those requiring mechanical ventilation.
+Other provinces, particularly Ontario, have greater total hospital hyperbaric capacity distributed across multiple programmes.
 Private hyperbaric clinics in Quebec are not covered by RAMQ.
 Canada Hyperbarics has no commercial relationship with the Quebec hospital programmes, with Université Laval, or with the listed private clinic.

 Frequently Asked Questions